-A You see, this is the point.
+A: You see, this is the point.
 These are the questions I wish I could answer.
 I don't know.
 I really puzzle about it.
 Is there something in the Jewish history?
-I mean that's why I brought Dubnow in today.
-Can I comment on the doctor's plot?
-I promise you, that's 19, in the early 50s.
+I mean, that's why I brought Dubnow now in today.
+Can I comment on the Doctor's plot?
+I promise you, that's 19, in the early fifties.
 We will look at all of this.

-It's all going to be, you know, I'm going to try and keep to time scale.
-I'm going to spend a lot of time on Soviet Russia post-1945.
-So obviously we'll be looking at it.
+It's all going to be, you know, I'm going to keep, I'm going to try and keep to time scale.
+I'm going to spend a lot of time on Soviet Russia, post-1945.
+So obviously, we'll be looking at it.
 But as I said, we had to make a decision how to do it.
 So the decision we made was to go up in decades.

-That's why on Thursday I'm looking at the Jews of Poland and then next week I'll be looking at the Jews of Lithuania, the Jews of Hungary, in the interwar period.
+That's why on Thursday, I'm looking at the Jews of Poland and then next week, I'll be looking at the Jews of Lithuania, the Jews of Hungary, in the Interwar Period.
 I'm stopping in 1939.
-But we come back.
-Arlene Beer, "Dubnow exhorted fellow Jews to write it all down, scribe," yes, yes, yes.
-Felix Schaaf, my great friend.
-He said, because he lost everybody really.

-And he said, he was the chap I told you whose family, his grandfather's a rabbi .
+But we come back, Arlene Bier, Dubnow exhorted fellow Jews to write it all down, scribe...
+Yes, yes, yes.
+Felick Shaf, my great friend.
+He said, because he lost everybody, really.
+And he said, he was the chap I told you whose family, his grandfather is Rabbi .
 He said the only comfort he can have is that we do write it all down.
 We are the people of the book.
 Where are the maps you promised?
-I hope you saw them at the beginning.
-Mr. Baxter.
+I hope you saw them at the beginning, Mr. Baxter.

 Will I be speaking about Jews of Poland on Thursday?
-Yes, Rafael is saying congregation of Jews in Moscow to meet Golda was spontaneous.
-Weren't Jews in the Soviet during the Purges?
+Yes.
+Rafael is saying congregation of Jews in Moscow to meet Golda was spontaneous.
+Weren't Jews in the Soviet during the purges?
 Yes, they were.
-One of them Stalin's closest friends, Kaganovich, died in his bed.
-"I thought the Jews were excluded from the professions under the Tsars," in the main they were.

-But we're not talking about the Tsars.
+One of them, Stalin's closest friends, Kaganovich, died in his bed.
+I thought the Jews were excluded from the professions under the Czars.
+In the main, they were.
+But we're not talking about the Czars.
 We're now talking about Russia.
 We're now talking about under Soviet Russia.
 I think, have we got any more questions, Shauna?
 Or have I dealt with them all?